popolonfr/Flash-ROM-SCC-Cartridge/README.md

 | Flash_STA_Off        |   w  |   4x10h     | *1* | *1* | *1* | *1* | *0* | *0* | *0* | *0* |
 | Flash_CMD_1st        |   w  |   4555h     |  d7 |  d6 |  d5 |  d4 |  d3 |  d2 |  d1 |  d0 |
 | Flash_CMD_2nd        |   w  |   4255h     |  d7 |  d6 |  d5 |  d4 |  d3 |  d2 |  d1 |  d0 |

+### Status register

+The status register provides a set of bits indicating the current operation and its result.
+This register can be read after each command, replacing the flash memory contents.
+When access to the flash memory contents is required again in order to issue another command, write F0h (Flash_STA_Off) to address 4x10h to disable status register output.